 Finally, when we had all tucked in for the night and were admiring the amazing ocean view, looming up out of the darkness we saw a perfectly formed ice phallus.
 I thought I was hallucinating.
 We looked at each other and we all burst into laughter.
 It was anatomically perfect.
 It was 40 feet high.
 If the wind changed, it might come ashore.
 Death by Antarctic phallus.
 But, when dawn arrived it had vanished.
 We realized we were the only people who would ever see it… I can’t wait to get back there!”

-Contact Select Yachts today for more information about GREY WOLF, the amazing crew and Antarctica.
-Don’t miss this rare opportunity to experience the end of the earth with Simon and crew.
+Contact Select Yachts today.
+Don’t you deserve the opportunity to experience the end of the earth with Simon and crew?